LibelDev/libel/README.md

 $ yarn build
 ```

-The production-ready files will be available in [`/dist`](https://github.com/kitce/libel/tree/master/dist)
+The distributable files will be available in [`/dist`](https://github.com/kitce/libel/tree/master/dist)

 ***